-The workbook begins by providing an overview of the four themes of the Canadian Institutes of Health Research (CIHR) funded health research including common ethical issues that may arise under each theme (Section 2).
-The following section presents the Knowledge-To-Action Ethics (KTA-E) Cycle, which is the conceptual framework for the entire document (Section 3).
-This cycle combines the KTA cycle (Graham et al, 2006.) with an ethical lens to address the complete lifecycle of knowledge creation and translation relevant to researchers and includes a wide variety of elements from data collection to sustaining knowledge use.
-All subsequent materials included in the workbook are informed by, and map onto, this conceptual framework.
+This Workbook begins by providing an overview of the Canadian Institutes of Health Research (CIHR) four themes of health research (described below), including common ethical issues that may arise generically or individually under each theme complemented by multi-theme and multidisciplinary activities (Section 2).
+The subsequent section (Section 3) presents the Knowledge-To-Action Ethics (KTA-E) Cycle, which is the conceptual framework for the entire document.
+This cycle, supported by CIHR, captures the essence of KTA activities of health research, and combines the KTA cycle (Graham et al, 2006)Footnote 3with an ethical lens to address the complete lifecycle of knowledge creation and translation relevant to researchers.
+It includes a wide variety of elements from data collection to sustaining knowledge use.
+All subsequent materials included in the Workbook are informed by, and map onto, this conceptual framework.

-Section 4 provides a series of scenarios built around the four themes of CIHR funded health research.
-There are four modules to represent each of these themes.
-All of the scenarios include a description of the case; a series of discussion questions; links to relevant ethics guidance documents; notes describing which aspects of the KTA-E cycle the scenario explores; links to relevant articles (where applicable); a scenario shift which provides additional facts to be considered and a guide to help lead discussion on the scenario.
-The scenarios and associated discussion questions should foster in-depth deliberation amongst users of this material and are designed to expose the ethical tradeoffs and complexities inherent in each case.
-The topics covered provide an overview of ethical issues that may occur under each theme but are not intended to be either true or exhaustive.
+Section 4 (Hypothetical Scenarios) provides a series of scenarios (case studies).
+Some of these case studies are based on each of the four CIHR themes while others are multi-themed or intended for non-health researchers.
+All of the scenarios include a description of the situation; a series of discussion questions; links to relevant ethics guidance documents; notes describing which aspects of the KTA-E cycle the scenario explores; links to relevant articles (where applicable); a scenario shift which provides additional facts to be considered; and a guide to help lead discussion on the scenario.
+The scenarios and associated discussion questions should foster in-depth deliberation amongst users of this material and are designed to expose the ethical trade-offs and complexities inherent in each case.
+The topics covered provide an overview of ethical issues that may occur under each theme but are neither exhaustive nor real cases.

-Some of the key points that could be raised in discussions about the scenario questions from Section 4 are highlighted after each scenario.
-This discussion guide should be viewed merely as a discussion-aiding tool that helps to identify only a few of the most important ethical aspects of the case.
+Some of the key points that could be raised in discussions are highlighted after each scenario in Section 4.
+This discussion guide should be viewed as a heuristic tool that helps the user identify some of the most important ethical aspects of the case.
 It should not be used to narrow discussions of the scenarios or to determine the correct answer to each scenario question.
-In most cases there is no single correct answer to the scenario questions.
+In most cases, there is no single correct answer to the scenario questions.
 Instead responses are informed by a range of factors and may change depending on how circumstances are interpreted by the reader.
-Section 5 briefly describes some of the ethics resources mentioned throughout the workbook.
+Section 5 briefly describes some of the ethics resources mentioned throughout the Workbook.

-The workbook should be used in a manner that best suits the user.
-In other words, it can be used in a group setting or by individuals as a self-study guide.
-We consider this workbook to be an evolving document.
-We invite users to provide suggestions for improvement and expansion by building their own cases and then submitting them to the CIHR case study database for others to employ.
+This is an evolving document.
+We invite users to provide suggestions for improvement and expansion by building their own cases and then submitting them to the CIHR case study database.

-Dedicated email for feedback and new scenarios submission: firstname.lastname@example.org.
+Dedicated email for feedback and suggestions for new scenarios submission: firstname.lastname@example.org

 - Date modified: